What is Cyber Essentials?

 Cyber Essentials is a government-backed, industry-supported initiative from the National Cyber Security Centre (NCSC) to provide businesses supplying to the MOD with a basic level of cyber security controls.

-Cyber Essentials certification is crucial for businesses looking to supply into the defence market, and official MOD policy (Defcon658) is that all suppliers bidding for new MOD contracts that include the transfer of ‘MOD identifiable information’ should possess Cyber Essentials accreditation before contract award or be able to evidence progress towards it in time for contract start date.
+Cyber Essentials certification is crucial for businesses looking to supply into the defence market.
+Based on DEFCON 658, official MOD policy is that all suppliers bidding for new MOD contracts that include the transfer of ‘MOD identifiable information’ should possess Cyber Essentials certification before contract award or be able to show evidence of progress towards it in time for contract start date.

 Cyber Essentials certification enables you to showcase your credentials as a trustworthy and secure organisation and puts your business in a perfect position to supply to the defence sector, knowing that your bid can be backed up with evidence that your business is cyber secure.